 Physiotherapy techniques and modalities for rehabilitation

 1. Manual therapy

 Involves the use of specific passive and active movement techniques in a therapeutic and healing manner.
 Consists of soft tissue release, myofascial release, stretching, and specific joint mobilisations.
-These techniques help to reduce pain, improve muscle length, improve joint range of motion, promote awareness of an area, as well as relaxation.
+These techniques help to reduce pain, improve muscle length, improve joint range of motion, promote blood flow to required areas, as well as for relaxation.

 EMS (Electro-Muscular Stimulation)